'Every Single Person Is Losing Money': Shipt Is the Latest Gig Platform to Screw Its Workers

 According to weekly earnings reviewed by Gizmodo, one Shipter earned over $530 the week prior to the change; the following week, her net income fell by over $150 despite her completing the exact same number of orders.
 Shipt also generates a report of average earnings per order, and those too plummeted nearly $7 each.
 “It doesn’t take a rocket scientist to figure out what I would have made with the previous pay scale versus what I made now,” a Shipter said.
 “I lost on every single order.”
 Redmond contended that these numbers may even be rosier than others.
 “They’ve basically cut our pay by 40, 50 percent,” she said.

-In a bitter twist, nearby Grand Rapids—about four times bigger by population than Kalamazoo—remains unaffected by Shipt’s algorithmic testing for now, but even without the new pay cut in place the economics of driving 45-minutes each way don’t add up.
+In a bitter twist, nearby Grand Rapids—about four times bigger by population than Kalamazoo—remains unaffected by Shipt’s algorithmic testing for now, but even without the new pay cut in place, the economics of driving 45-minutes each way don’t add up.
 This, unfortunately, is according to shoppers who have apparently attempted this gambit and found the results lacking.

 “I guess I just want answers.
 Why Kamazoo?
 We’re just a little town.
 We’re not as big as Grand Rapids.
 I don’t know why they chose us,” one distraught Shipter said.
 All the shoppers Gizmodo spoke to affirmed their fierce dedication to the job and their customers but felt pushed out by the pay change.
 One noted that many orders no longer pay for the gas required to complete them.